What exactly is speciality coffee?

 Imagine if the coffee you start each new day with had to travel a really long way before it ended up in your favourite cup.

-The term speciality coffee was coined in 1974 by Erna Knutsen.
-Erna Knutsen coined the term in 1974.
-She used it to describe the coffee beans with the richest, unique and best flavour, which are produced in a special microclimate.
+Wording speciality coffeecoined in 1974.
+Erna Knutsen.
+She used it to describe the coffee beans with the richest, unique and best taste, which are produced in a special microclimate.

 Simply put, speciality coffee is coffee where quality counts.
 Throughout the entire process of its creation, at all stages, care is taken not to have as much coffee as possible, but to make it the BEST.
 So that its flavour and aroma are rich and full-bodied.